Giants vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto will look for his third straight game with a hit in this matchup.
-During his last five outings he is batting .250 with a double, two home runs, five walks and four RBI.
+- Soto hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .353 with a double, two home runs, four walks and four RBI.

 Soto Recent Games